ADVANTICS/documentation/charge-controllers/evcc_configuration/dc_contactors.md

     dc_contactors_ios_has_feedback = true

 Some contactors don't have any feedback wireable on Advantics controller dedicated digital input (it has to contact to ground when closed).
-In such case, set this option to false.
-Only matters if `dc_contactors_use_ios` is true.

 Default to true.